course-kit/guides/getting-started.md

 The important frontmatter properties to mention are the `id`, which is the lesson ID from the CourseKit dashboard, as well as `course` which is the ID of the course that this lesson belongs to.

-To generate the lesson summaries on the course page we’d use JavaScript to match which lessons belonging to this course and then grab the title, thumbnail, etc.
+To generate the lesson summaries on the course page we use JavaScript to find any lesson belonging to this course and then grab the necessary content properties e.g. `title`, `thumbnail`, `description`, etc.

-Again, we will be able to enhance this page with meta data from the User API (for example marking which lessons have already been completed, show the user’s progress through the course, etc).
+Again, we will soon see how to enhance the course page with meta data from the User API (for example marking which lessons have already been completed, show the user's progress through the course, etc).

 ## Lesson page

-Perhaps the most important page is the **lesson page** which shows the video content.
+Perhaps the most important page is the **lesson page** which shows the secure video content.

 The lesson page has a dynamic path */courses/:courseId/lessons/:lessonId.* Note that it has two dynamic segments; one for the *course ID* and one for the *lesson ID*.

-Because this content is secure, the lesson page requires dynamic content that must be created at runtime.
+Because this content is secure, most of the lesson page content must be created at runtime based on the user's auth status.

-For example, if the user is logged in and enrolled we show the video player.
+For example, if the user is logged in and enrolled, we show the video player.
 If not, we show an enrolment and log in link.

 ![getting-started-8](assets/getting-started-8.png)

 The screenshot above shows the lesson page as it would look when a user is **unauthenticated** i.e. a guest role.

-How do we get the user’s role?
-To understand this we’ll now need to look at the **CourseKit API**.
+How do we get the user's role?
+To understand this we'll now need to look at the **CourseKit API**.

 ## CourseKit API

-The CourseKit API is a programming interface that makes your course data and user data available by HTTP.
+The CourseKit API makes your course data and user data available by via HTTP.
+It is secured by OAuth 2.

-While you can directly interact with the API, it’s far easier to use the [CourseKit client library](https://github.com/course-kit/client) which is a very small and simple-to-use JavaScript package that can be installed from NPM.
+While you can directly interact with the API, it's far easier to use the [CourseKit client library](https://github.com/course-kit/client) which is a very small and simple-to-use JavaScript package that can be installed from NPM.

 There are two main classes provided in this library: `VideoLoader` and `UserLoader`.
-In this section, we’ll cover the `VideoLoader` as that’s what’s required to for the lesson page.
+In this section, we'll cover the `VideoLoader` as that's what's required to for the lesson page.

-### Video Loader API
+## Video Loader

 `VideoLoader` has two primary functions: to load the video URL from the CourseKit API and to mount a video player to the page.

-We’ll talk about the video URL in a moment.
-To mount the video player, we’ll need to include a DOM element somewhere in the lessons page where the where the video player will be dynamically inserted.
+We'll talk about the video URL in a moment.
+To mount the video player, we'll need to include a DOM element somewhere in the lessons page where the where the video player will be dynamically inserted.
 For example:

 ```html
 <!--An empty div used as a mount element for the video player-->